willll67/datamodels/apachetinkerpop.md

-This database is called Apache Tinkerpop.
-It is a open source graph model database.
+This database is called Apache Tinkerpop and its website is:https://tinkerpop.apache.org/.
+It is a open source data base using graph model.
+It can be hosted embedded and in client/server.
+Java and Python can access it with the TankerPop JAVA API and Gremlin-Python libraries.